-Huron Harbor Lighthouse was originally surmounted by a lantern room and lit by commercial power supplied by a submarine cable.
-The lighthouse was controlled from shore, where there was a standby electric generator in the event commercial power failed, and was one of Lake Erie's first electrically powered beacons.
+The 1936 Huron Harbor Lighthouse was originally surmounted by a lantern room and lit by commercial power supplied by a submarine cable.
+The lighthouse was controlled from shore, where there was a standby electric generator in the event commercial power failed.

-The light was automated in 1972.
-The lantern room was removed, and a modern beacon consisting of a solar-powered 375mm lens was installed.
+After the light was automated in 1972, the tower’s lantern room was removed, and a modern beacon consisting of a solar-powered 375mm lens was installed.
 Still in use today, the light has a focal plane of eighty feet, can be seen over a twelve-mile radius, and flashes a red light with a characteristic of three seconds on followed by three seconds off.
-Its fog signal horn is now electrical.

-The Huron Harbor breakwater is frequently used as a fishing pier, and the dredge spoil adjacent to it is being transformed by the Army Corps of Engineers into a sixty-four-acre island that will be a town park.
-The square cement foundation, which was formerly home to pierhead light for many years, is still clearly evident as you stroll out to the modern light.
+The Huron Harbor breakwater is frequently used as a fishing pier, and the dredge spoil adjacent to it is being transformed by the Army Corps of Engineers into a sixty-four-acre island that is slated to become a town park.
+The square cement foundation, which was formerly home to the pierhead light for many years, is still clearly evident as you stroll out to the modern light.